Almaghribiyya/Agentic-Medical/README.md

 ⚙️ Installation

 Clone the repository
-Create and activate virtual environment
+Create and activate a virtual environment
 Install dependencies
 Set up environment variables
 Run the application